::The Climate Is Changing, and We Must Change With It::

 When You’re Vegan, Every Day Is Earth Day!

-Just as there’s a crossover between animal rights and other social justice issues, being anti-speciesist and fighting climate change go hand in hand – because when it comes to the climate crisis, animal agriculture is a leading culprit.
+Just as there’s a crossover between animal rights and other social justice issues, being anti-speciesist and working to help the planet go hand in hand.
+When it comes to the climate catastrophe, animal agriculture is a leading culprit.

-We can all help halt climate change and other environmental problems by eating vegan foods rather than animal-based ones and urging our friends and social media followers to do the same.
-On 22 April, share photos of your planet-friendly, vegan dishes on Instagram – don’t forget to tag @petaindia and include the hashtag #VeganForEarthDay.
+We can all help stop the climate catastrophe and other environmental problems by eating vegan foods rather than animal-derived ones and urging our friends and social media followers to do the same.
+On 22 April, share your planet-friendly lifestyle tips and vegan dishes on Instagram – don’t forget to tag @PetaIndia and include the hashtag #VeganForEarthDay.

-Tell your pals that you’re going vegan for Earth Day, and encourage them to try it, too – share this post on Facebook and Twitter.
+Tell your pals that you’re going vegan for Earth Day, and encourage them to try it, too – share this post on Facebook and X.

 Facebook Share Buttonshare-on-twitter button